Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Discussion

+In this work, we follow the evolution of accretion discs for $100$--$400$ yr, and find that the protostars grow up to $\sim 0.1$--$1 \ \Msun$.
+Fig. \ref{fig:tmtot} shows the protostellar systems still accrete the gas and grow in mass.
 In principle, it is necessary to follow the disc and protostellar evolution for over $\sim 10^5$ yr until the protostars reach ZAMS, in order to determine the mass and the number of stars forming in the system.
-Further fragmentation and gas accretion onto protostars will be halted by the radiative feedback when the primary protostars grow up to $7 \ \Msun$ and start emitting ultraviolet photons \citep{Hosokawa16, Fukushima20, Sugimura20}.
-If (a part of) protostars remain low-mass ($< 1 \ \Msun$), they will be observed as extremely metal-poor binary systems or stellar clusters \citep{Schlaufman18, Arentsen19}.
-If they can grow up to $\sim 10 \ \Msun$, the massive binaries or clusters can explain the origin of gravitational waves recently detected by LIGO/VIRGO because the mass-loss rate of metal-free and metal-poor stars is small in their main sequence, and most of their mass can contract into black holes \citep{Abbott15}.
-To explicitly see the final fate of the protostellar system, we require another numerical strategy to extend the time for which we can follow the evolution of accretion discs, such as the sink particle technique.
-This work can supply additional models of the mergers and TDEs between sinks with sink particle algorithms.
+Further fragmentation and gas accretion onto protostars will be halted by the radiative feedback when the primary protostar grows up to $7 \ \Msun$ and starts emitting ultraviolet photons \citep{Hosokawa16, Fukushima20, Sugimura20}.
+If (a part of) protostars remain low-mass ($< 1 \ \Msun$), they will be observed as extremely metal-poor stars.
+If they can grow up to $\sim 10 \ \Msun$ and if the number of protostars does not significantly increase, massive metal-poor binaries or clusters will form, which can explain the origin of gravitational waves recently detected by LIGO/VIRGO because the mass-loss rate of metal-free and metal-poor stars is small in their main sequence, and most of their mass can contract into black holes \citep{Abbott15}.
+To explicitly see the final fate of the protostellar system, we require another numerical strategy to follow the longer-term evolution of accretion discs, such as the sink particle technique.
+This technique requires some modeling to describe the interaction of sinks.
+This work can supply realistic models of the mergers and TDEs between sinks.